Study smarter with Fiveable

 These speech types prioritize clarity and understanding.
 The speaker's primary job is to help the audience learn something new or gain a skill.
 Success is measured by whether the audience walks away with usable knowledge.

-Compare: Persuasive vs. Motivational—persuasive speeches argue for a specific position or action, while motivational speeches inspire general empowerment or attitude change.
-A speech convincing you to vote for a candidate is persuasive; a speech encouraging you to believe in yourself is motivational.
+Compare: Persuasive vs. Motivational: persuasive speeches argue for a specific position or action, while motivational speeches inspire general empowerment or attitude change.
+A speech convincing you to vote for a particular candidate is persuasive; a speech encouraging you to get involved in civic life is motivational.

-Compare: Commemorative vs. Special Occasion—commemorative speeches specifically honor someone or something, while special occasion is a broader category covering any event-specific speech.
-All commemorative speeches are special occasion speeches, but not all special occasion speeches are commemorative (think: a wedding toast that's mostly humorous).
+Compare: Commemorative vs. Special Occasion: commemorative speeches specifically honor someone or something, while special occasion is a broader category covering any event-specific speech.
+All commemorative speeches are special occasion speeches, but not all special occasion speeches are commemorative (think: a wedding toast that's mostly humorous rather than honoring anyone in particular).

 These categories describe how a speech is prepared and delivered rather than its purpose.
-Any speech type above can be delivered using these methods.
+Any of the speech types above can be delivered using any of these methods.

-Compare: Impromptu vs. Extemporaneous—both feel spontaneous, but extemporaneous speeches involve significant advance preparation.
-If you had time to research and outline, it's extemporaneous; if you're thinking on your feet, it's impromptu.
+Compare: Impromptu vs. Extemporaneous: both can feel spontaneous to the audience, but extemporaneous speeches involve significant advance preparation.
+If you had time to research and outline, it's extemporaneous; if you're thinking on your feet with no prep time, it's impromptu.
 Exam questions often test this distinction.

 | Concept | Best Examples |